elycruz/gulpw/README.md

 ### Setup
 1. Create your project's bundle configs folder;  E.g., './bundle-configs' etc.
-2. Create your project's `bundle.wrangler.config*` file (*.json, *.yaml, *.js) or optionally run `gulpw prompt:default` (coming soon for now copy (https://github.com/elycruz/gulpw-sample-app/blob/master/bundle.wrangler.config.yaml) (minimalistic) or (all options) (https://github.com/elycruz/gulpw/blob/master/configs/default.wrangler.config.yaml)).
+2. Create your project's `bundle.wrangler.config*` file.
+Run `gulpw config` after installing `gulpw`.
 3. Tell your `bundle.wrangler.config*` file where your bundle configs folder is:
-Set `bundlesPath` to your bundles config path inside of `bundle.wrangler.config*` file.
+Set `bundlesPath` to your bundles config path.

 ### Bundle config
-A bundle config is made typically of a yaml file with one or more attributes listed in it.
+A bundle config is made typically of a yaml or json file with one or more properties listed in it.
 A bundle config only requires an `alias` property to be a valid bundle config file.
 A bundle config file can have many sections representing and used by tasks.

 #####Valid Bundle Config file:
 ```
-#some-other-bundle.yaml
+# some-other-bundle.yaml
 alias: some-other-bundle
 ```